nehasivakumarr/Module-2/Loops-Palindrome Number check.md

 ## Result
-Thus, the python program that checks whether a given number is a **palindrome** using loops.
+Thus, the python program that checks whether a given number is a **palindrome** using loops has been executed successfully.